ranitham/mindbody-laravel/src/docs/Api/AppointmentApi.md

 $RequestAppointmentId = 789; // int | If provided, filters out the appointment with this ID.
 $RequestEndDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | The end date of the requested date range.   <br />Default: **StartDate**
 $RequestIgnoreDefaultSessionLength = true; // bool | When `true`, availabilities that are non-default return, for example, a 30-minute availability with a 60-minute default session length.<br />  When `false`, only availabilities that have the default session length return.
+$RequestIncludeResourceAvailability = true; // bool | When `true`, resource availabilities for the session type are returned.<br />  When `false`, resource availabilities are not returned default.
 $RequestLimit = 56; // int | Number of results to include, defaults to 100
 $RequestLocationIds = array(56); // int[] | A list of the requested location IDs.
 $RequestOffset = 56; // int | Page offset, defaults to 0.